privacy-scaling-explorations/zkevm-specs/specs/withdrawal-proof.md

 The withdrawals proof verifies the merkle patricia trie identified by the root `withdrawalsRoot` contains all the withdrawals.

 `Withdrawal` operation is introduced by EIP-4895 to provides a way for validator withdrawals made on the beacon chain to enter into the EVM. `Withdrawal` operation is a system-level operation and introduces a new field after the existing fields in the execution payload.
-Unlike transactions, there is no signature to verify and the main verification logic is to verify withdrawals MPT root.
+Unlike transactions, there is no signature to verify and the main verification logic is to verify withdrawals MPT root which happens in MPT circuit.
+Since `withdrawal` is a system-level operation, the balance change is unconditional and won't fail.

 ## Withdrawal encoding